-Rita Moreno Is Joining The 'West Side Story' Remake As New Character In An Expanded Role
+Rita Moreno Is Going To Be In The New ‘West Side Story’ Movie In An Expanded Role

 In 1961, she lit up the screen as the lively, charismatic, and iconic character Anita.
 57 years later, Rita Moreno joined the West Side Story remake in a totally well-deserved and full-circle moment.
 On Tuesday, Deadline reported that Moreno is a part of Steven Spielberg's upcoming WSS remake, taking on more roles than one and each are perfect for the 86-year-old EGOT winner.

 Moreno not only has an acting role in the reimagining of the film, but she will serve as an executive producer as well.
 Who better to take on these jobs than one of the crucial people who made the first film so legendary (and won multiple awards for it in the process)?
 What makes Moreno's new role even more special is that it was specifically tweaked and expanded for her.
 She'll be playing Valentina, owner of the corner store Tony (originally played by Richard Beymer) works at.
 In the film, the character was Doc, played by Ned Glass.

 For Moreno, this wild turn of events is a dream come true.
 “Never in my wildest dreams did I see myself revisiting this seminal work,” the actor said in a statement to Deadline.
 “And to be asked by Steven Spielberg to participate is simply thrilling!
 Then to work together with the brilliant playwright, Tony Kushner – what a glorious stew!
 I am tingling!”